fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/cs424-fall-2025-syllabus.md

 ### Evaluation and Grading
 #### Grading Policy
-- Assignment 0: 5%
+- Project 0: 5%
-- Assignment 1: 15%
+- Project 1: 15%
-- Assignment 2: 20%
+- Project 2: 15%
-- Assignment 3: 20%
+- Project 3: 20%
-- Assignment 4: 20%
+- Project 4: 25%
 - Quizzes: 10%
 - Participation: 10%

-This course includes four assignments (plus an assignment zero) to make sure you are familiar with the main components of visualization and visual analytics systems.
-The assignments will balance theory and practice, covering both design and implementation aspects.
-You can either choose a different dataset for each assignment, or re-use the same dataset over all assignments -- potentially further exploring and augmenting findings, insights, techniques, and/or methods.
+This course includes four projects (plus a project zero) to make sure you are familiar with the main components of visualization and visual analytics systems.
+The projects will balance theory and practice, covering both design and implementation aspects.
+You can either choose a different dataset for each project, or re-use the same dataset over all projects -- potentially further exploring and augmenting findings, insights, techniques, and/or methods.
 A list of datasets will be made available.
 We will use [GitHub Classroom](https://github.com/uic-cs424) for the projects.

-Assignments 0 and 1 will not involve any programming.
-Assignment 2 will use Python.
-For Assignments 3 and 4, you will be able to choose between visualization toolkits or Javascript / Typescript.
+Projects 0 and 1 will not involve any programming.
+Project 2 will use Python.
+For Projects 3 and 4, you will be able to choose between visualization toolkits or Javascript / Typescript.

-You will present your final assignment to the class, following the course schedule.
+You will present your final project to the class, following the course schedule.
 Detailed instructions will be made available following the evaluation schedule.

 Quizzes will be given throughout the semester.

 **You have the option to work in groups; however, team members may receive different grades.
 Individual grades will be adjusted if a team member's contributions to the project are insufficient.
 Contributions will be evaluated based on GitHub commits to ensure a fair and accurate assessment of individual effort within the team.**

+> [!NOTE]
+> You should treat your GitHub respositories as the central hubs for their projects, using them to track changes in code and documentation, and to store and share artifacts.
+Use GitHub to facilitate reflection and iteration.

 #### Evaluation Philosophy

-You are expected to complete assignments independently, without relying heavily on large language models (LLMs). *Vibe coding* (producing code without a clear understanding of its purpose or function) is certainly **not** the goal of this course.
+You are expected to complete projects without relying heavily on large language models (LLMs). *Vibe coding* (producing code without a clear understanding of its purpose or function) is certainly **not** the goal of this course.
 To make sure you are genuinely engaging with both the foundational and practical aspects of the material, I will use several strategies.
 These include in-class quizzes, oral check-ins and code reviews to confirm your understanding and ability to clearly articulate design and implementation choices, as well as progress checkpoints documented through GitHub commits.

-For the assignments, evaluation will consider your thinking, process, and design judgement not just outputs.
+For the projects, evaluation will consider your thinking, process, and design judgement not just outputs.
 It will focus on: (1) integration (how well did you connect data, design, interpretation?
-Not necessarily how well you completed parts); (2) process (how well did you iterate, reflect, and justify your partial and final design choices?).
+Not necessarily how well you completed parts); (2) process (how well did you iterate, reflect, and justify your partial and final design choices?). **For the final project, beyond the usual deliverables, each group will present to the class and meet with the instructor and teaching assistant to walk through their documentation and code as needed.**

 In this course, evaluation emphasizes human-centered inquiry rather than a checklist of tasks.
-This means you are graded not only on the final visualization product, but also on how you: frame meaningful problems and questions; make thoughtful and justified design choices; reflect on and iterate your work; engage with your data and your own assumptions. **A core requirement throughout all assignments is documenting your process.
+This means you are graded not only on the final visualization product, but also on how you: frame meaningful problems and questions; make thoughtful and justified design choices; reflect on and iterate your work; engage with your data and your own assumptions. **A core requirement throughout all projects is documenting your process.
 You should show how your ideas developed through sketches, drafts, and iterations.
 You should explain why you made key design decisions.
-And you should reflect on challenges, failed attempts , and what you learned from them.
+And you should reflect on challenges, failed attempts, and what you learned from them.
 This documentation is key as it will demonstrate your thinking and growth as a computer scientist creating visualization artifacts.**

 This approach is a deliberate response to the overuse of LLMs.
 LLMs can produce polished but shallow outputs; they cannot demonstrate your unique reasoning, process, and reflective judgement.
 By documenting your process, you will make your learning process visible and tractable, as well as highlight the value of your own perspective.

 > [!NOTE]
 > In short: We are not grading whether you can tick the boxes.
 We are grading whether you can pose, explore, and reflect on problems as a thoughtful computer scientist.
 Your unique pespective, your reflective judgement, and your dialogue with the data cannot be outsourced to a machine.

 Be mindful that a single day of work does not count as a process.
-If you don’t engage with the assignments in a consistent and meaningful way throughout the semester, you won’t have a process to document or anything substantial to reflect on.
+If you don't engage with the projects in a consistent and meaningful way throughout the semester, you won’t have a process to document or anything substantial to reflect on.
 Trying to pull everything together at the very end will fall short of what this course is designed to help you achieve. **Think of this course as a marathon, not a sprint—the real value comes from steady engagement, not last-day rushes.**

 Throughout the semester, keep in mind that there are many ways to excel: through conceptual depth, visual craft, narrative clarity, reflective insight, etc. At the end of the day, what will matter most is not just the outcome itself, but how you share the process that led you there.
 That process should be documented and made visible so others can learn from it too.